kamil1027/13322849-381F-gpproject/README.md

 ********************************************
 # Logout
 In the home page, each user can log out their account by clicking Sign out.
-It would clear the session (req.session.username) to null
+It would clear the session.

 ********************************************
 # Create